Measurement of angular cross-correlation between the cosmological dispersion measure and the thermal Sunyaev--Zeldovich effect: Theoretical model of angular cross-correlation of and

 Let us now examine the input-parameter dependence of the cross-correlation $w_{y{\rm DM}}^{\rm (theo)}(\theta;z_{\rm s})$.
 In addition to the parameters $\log_{10} (T_{\rm AGN}/K)$ and $\sigma_8$ (plotted in Fig.~\ref{fig_xi_param}), we vary $h$ and $\Omega_{\rm m}$ by $\pm 5\%$ around the fiducial cosmological model (while $\Omega_{\rm b}$ and $\Omega_{\rm m}+\Omega_\Lambda$ remain fixed) to compute finite differences of $w_{y{\rm DM}}^{\rm (theo)}$ with respect to these parameters.
 The function $w_{y{\rm DM}}^{\rm (theo)}(\theta;z_{\rm s})$ approximately depends on these parameters as follows:

 at $z_{\rm s}=0.3$.
-Note that the cross-correlation is quite sensitive to $\sigma_8$, similar to the tSZ power spectrum (e.g., \cite{KS2002}).
-The second most sensitive parameter is $h$; its dependence partially arises from ${\rm DM}_{\rm cos} \propto h$.
-Smaller-scale signals are more sensitive to $T_{\rm AGN}$.
+Note that the cross-correlation is quite sensitive to $\sigma_8$, similar to the tSZ power spectrum (e.g., \cite{KS2002}), and to $T_{\rm AGN}$ on small scales.
+The dependence on $h$ partially arises from ${\rm DM}_{\rm cos} \propto h$.
 The parameter dependence in Eq.~(\ref{eq:w_theo_param-depend}) differs from that of ${\rm DM}_{\rm cos}$ ($\propto f_{\rm e} h$) in the ${\rm DM}$--$z$ relation; therefore, combining these probes can strongly constrain these parameters by breaking the parameter degeneracy.